Skip to main content

 Alpha blockers

 Some patients may experience warmth, redness flushing or a tingly feeling after using alcohol with an alpha blocker.
 Patients of Asian descent may be especially prone to this interaction due to an aldehyde dehydrogenase deficiency.
-If they experience this interaction they should be advised to limit or avoid alcohol.
 Aldehyde dehydrogenase is a primary enzyme involved in breaking down alcohol (metabolism) in the body.
+If you experience this interaction, report it to your physician, who may advise that you need to limit or avoid alcohol intake.

 PDE5 inhibitors

-When tadalafil is used for BPH treatment, alpha 1-blockers should not be used at the same time and are not recommended by the manufacturer.
-As noted in labeling, patients on alpha-blocker therapy for BPH should discontinue their alpha-blocker at least one day prior to starting tadalafil for once daily use for the treatment of BPH.
-However, discuss this interaction with your doctor before stopping your alpha blocker.
+When Cialis is used for BPH treatment, alpha 1-blockers should not be used at the same time and are not recommended by the manufacturer.
+As noted in the package insert, patients on alpha-blocker therapy for BPH should discontinue their alpha-blocker at least one day prior to starting Cialis once daily for the treatment of BPH.
+Do not stop any treatments without first speaking with your doctor.

 5-alpha-reductase inhibitors